brown-cs132-s13/labs/security/README.md

 `http://localhost:3011/harvest?x=y&a=b`

-The image above sets the `cookie` parameter to the value of `document.cookie`, which contains all the cookies for the current page.
+That image above sets the `cookie` parameter to the value of `document.cookie`, which contains all the cookies for the current page.

 #### Being Scooter Braun